User7558/User7558/README.md

-You can call me _User7558_, I'm 16yo and want to collaborate with the programming community learning and helping others to learn!
+Heya!
+I'm _User7558_, I'm 16yo and want to collaborate with the programming community learning and helping others to learn!

 ## Things...